0xroman1/Scuffed_Low_Level_Stash/README.md

 I plan on maintaining and updating this repository.
-If you have recourses that are not already on this list, preferably for more advanced techniques.
+If you have resources that are not already on this list, preferably for more advanced techniques.
 Feel free to contribute.